zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 In this task, you will use VS Code, and the Docker extension, to add the necessary files to the project to create a custom Docker image for the `mcw-oss-paas-devops` app.

-#### Task to complete
+#### Tasks to complete

-- Using the Docker tools in VS Code, add Docker files to your workspace
+- Using the Docker tools in VS Code, add Docker files to your workspace.

-- Build a Docker image from the Dockerfile, with a name in the format \[registry\]/\[image name\]:\[tag\], so it is ready to be pushed to your Azure Container Registry
+- Build a Docker image from the Dockerfile, with a name in the format \[registry\]/\[image name\]:\[tag\], so it is ready to be pushed to your Azure Container Registry.

 #### Exit criteria

-- View the image in the Docker extension in VS Code
+- View the image in the Docker extension in VS Code.

     ![The image is selected in the Docker extension in VS Code.](media/unguided-image20.png "View the image ")